revsys/django-test-plus/README.md

 **NOTE:** This method bypasses Django's middleware, and therefore context variables created by middleware are not available.
-If this affects your template/context testing you should use TestCase instead of CBVTestCase.
+If this affects your template/context testing, you should use TestCase instead of CBVTestCase.

 ### post(cls, data=None, initkwargs=None, *args, **kwargs)